 We believe that in addition to making great coffee, we have a responsibility to our customers and local community to do everything we can to improve the lives of those that make our little business possible.

 And so it’s with that context in mind, that we take our job very seriously.
 We’re incredibly passionate about being responsible with our sourcing, and considerate with our environmental impact.
 From sourcing raw beans from women’s cooperatives that ensure each worker is empowered and paid the right price, to using recycled materials for our marketing materials and packaging; we relish the opportunity to make a positive impact in our community, and take pride in bringing a little joy into our customer’s lives.

 The sea is, and always will be, our source of inspiration.
-Each of our coffees lighthouses (and the odd light-ship) which can be found on and around the Penwith peninsula.
+We name each of our coffees after lighthouses (and the odd light-ship) which can be found on and around the Penwith peninsula.
 Every now and again, in the evening we’ll take a cup of coffee down to the very last tip of Land’s End, perch on a rock and look out to sea, and dream of our next great idea.